angarsky/diveintopython/learn/classes.md

 In this article, we will explore what classes in Python are, why they are necessary in programming, and how you can use them in your applications.

-## Advantages of Utilizing Classes
+## Advantages of Utilizing Classes in Python

 Python classes provide a way to bundle data and functionality together in a reusable and modular format.
 Here are some of the main advantages of utilizing classes in Python: